williamtroup/Journey.js/README.md

 - Custom triggers for actions (when the dialog is shown for an element, or hidden, etc).
 - Shortcut keys (click [here](docs/SHORTCUT_KEYS.md) to see the full list).
 - Browser URL parameters support (click [here](docs/BROWSER_PARAMETERS.md) to see the full list).
+- Hints support (not included in the main journey).
 <br />
 <br />